 AMARA’s elegant lobby is decked out with cream chairs and glass ornaments atop marble tables, all of which caused me to involuntarily tighten my grip on my daughter Annie’s hand.
 Glancing out one of the floor-to-ceiling windows, I spotted a flawless woman (a model, surely?) posing dramatically by the pool in a white bikini and billowing olive green kaftan, while another woman squatted to take pictures.

-We would see plenty more beguiling women taking part in similar photoshoots during our stay - one even perched on a rock in the sea like the Little Mermaid.
-Perhaps this was something to do with the fact that we were here for the hotel's grand opening, along with European VIPs and even the Cypriot President, but I got the feeling AMARA will always attract a glamorous crowd.
+We would see plenty more beguiling women taking part in similar photoshoots during our stay – one even perched on a rock in the sea like the Little Mermaid.
+Perhaps this was something to do with the fact that we were here for the hotel’s grand opening, but I got the feeling AMARA will always attract a glamorous crowd.

 All this isn’t to say that the hotel is not a place for families.
 Stademos Hotels, the hospitality group behind AMARA, is keen to establish their newest hotel as a family destination.
 In fact, AMARA has a whole wing dedicated to families, with its own pool, kids club, creche and a cluster of family bungalows.
 After checking in, my husband Nick and I were invited for drinks in the lobby bar where, to my relief, we found several other families with under-fives.
 Before long Annie was playing a cautious game of peekaboo with a little Israeli boy and I felt myself starting to relax.